Zaarrg/comet-uncached/README.md

 - 🔧 **Advanced Sorting and Preferences:** Sort by language, rank, seeders, size, or completion.
 - 🎛️ **Customizable Results:** Customize how results are shown in Stremio (Result Order).
 - 🔒 **Config Encryption:** Secure your configuration via the `TOKEN` environment variable.
+- 🗂️ **Debrid Catalog:** View your recently uploaded files in Stremio as catalog
 - 🌐 **Improved URL Handling:**
     - Shortened URLs with filenames included.
     - Use the `TOKEN` environment variable for even shorter playback URLs, improving player compatibility.